 Read the full story and see all 7 photos for: Photos from a night hike on the Haiku Stairs

-[UPDATE: 3/7/2011] I used to have directions posted to the trailhead here but I’ve decided to remove them for now.
-If you read through the comments below you’ll see that people are reporting that the guard is turning away people as early as 3:30am.
+[UPDATE: 3/7/2011] I used to have directions posted to the trailhead here but I’ve decided to remove them.
+People are reporting that the guard is turning away people as early as 3:30am.
 The new hours are in response to noise complaints in the neighborhood.
 It looks like this hike is going to be a bit less accessible for now.
 Let’s hope the state or city opens this treasure of hike back up to the public soon.
 If you still want directions, you’ll find them all over the internet.
-(Hint: check Yelp.)

 [UPDATE: 10/16/2013] It’s getting more and more difficult to access the trailhead.
 People have had to start as early at 2am to get there before the security guard shows up.